From The Theme

 WHAT WE SET OUT TO DO

-This project set out to conduct a preliminary exploration of the notion of “spatial presence” in virtual environments – the sense of “being there” that users of virtual-reality technology often experience.
+We set out to conduct a preliminary exploration of the notion of “spatial presence” in virtual environments – the sense of “being there” that users of virtual-reality technology often experience.

 WHAT WE FOUND